 We carefully distinguish the results between monolayer and multilayer networks.
-Multilayer networks facilitate to study several types of ties between edges by accompanying multiple layers.
-The connections between different layers may produce various unexpected results, which can not be observed with monolayer networks.
-In the following sections, we first emphasize the results on the monolayer networks and then focus on the rich playground of multilayer networks.
+Multilayer networks facilitate to study of several types of ties between the edges by accompanying multiple layers.
+The connections between different layers may produce various unexpected results, which can not be observed in monolayer networks.
+In the following sections, we first emphasize the results on monolayer networks and then focus on the rich playground of multilayer networks.